david-hopper/xmr-pool-choice/README.md

  ```

 ### Detailed Summary
 This collection of python scripts scans the currently posted mining pools on [moneropools.com](http://moneropools.com/) and reports back some of the data a potential miner would be interested in such as latency and network hash rate percentage.
 The top 10 pools based off of latency are displayed, along with some of their stats.
 I reject pools that do not respond to a ping or have a reported 0 hash rate.

-This will take a few minutes to run, depending on how responsive the pings and APIs are.
-The top 10 results will be shown in order, along with their relevant statsitics.
-All details are saved to pool_stats.txt so you don't have to run again if you close your terminal.
+I initially created this to work on a rigorous pool-selection criteria, but I am still tinkering with the details.

 ### Future features
 - Choose pools from a certain region you would like to only choose from.